xpack/web-doxygen/website/docs/manual/pages/commands.md

 ## \skipline ( pattern ) {#cmdskipline}

-<p>This command searches line by line through the example that was last included using <a href="#cmdinclude">\include</a> or <a href="#cmddontinclude">\dontinclude</a> until it finds a line that contains the specified pattern.
-It then writes the line to the output.</p>
+This command searches line by line through the example that was last included using <a href="#cmdinclude">\include</a> or <a href="#cmddontinclude">\dontinclude</a> until it finds a line that contains the specified pattern.
+It then writes the line to the output.

-<p>The internal pointer that is used to keep track of the current line in the example, is set to the start of the line following the line that is written (or to the end of the example if the pattern could not be found).</p>
+The internal pointer that is used to keep track of the current line in the example, is set to the start of the line following the line that is written (or to the end of the example if the pattern could not be found).

 <dl class="doxySectionUser">
 <dt>Note:</dt>
 <dd>
-<p>The command:</p>
+The command:

 <pre><code>\skipline pattern
 </code></pre>

-<p>is equivalent to:</p>
+is equivalent to:

 <pre><code>\skip pattern